icclab/sdc-heat/README.md

 * Secondary NIC to admin network

 ## Step 2 - Installing Packstack
-SSH as root into the machine once provisioned:
+SSH as root into the machine once provisioned.
+Make sure networking is working (in my setup the default gateway was missing), then run:

 ```
 yum update -y